-- Supported an additional School as part of the due diligence arrangements with financial planning and achieving economies of scale through contract alignment. - Continued to ensure all consistency in HR policies, using EPM as the Trust HR and payroll provider. - Tendered, negotiated and aligning contract across the Trust where possible to ensure value for money - Developed an estates management role in order to improve reporting systems to trustees and providing an effective mechanism for monitoring in the Trust, reducing risk and providing a clear focussed plan. - Undertaken an internal audit focussing on systems within the Schools joining the Trust since 2019, providing Trustees with reassurance in financial procedures, culminating in the appointment of a management accountant to provide greater efficiencies. - Obtained CIF funding for 2022 - Enhanced its IT capacity with expansion of the Trust IT team servicing a total of six Schools. - Co-ordinated, through the IT Officer, standard inventories, disposal of redundant equipment, prioritising of new and replacement devices; upgraded wireless access points and broadband and enhanced cyber securing with third back-up options.
+- Continued to ensure all consistency in HR policies, using EPM as the Trust HR and payroll provider. - Tendered, negotiated and aligning contract across the Trust where possible to ensure value for money - Developed an estates management role in order to improve reporting systems to trustees and providing an effective mechanism for monitoring in the Trust, reducing risk and providing a clear focussed plan. - Undertaken an internal audit focussing on Governance and GDPR. - Obtained CIF funding for 2022-23 - Developed a trust wide approach to support school improvement